Waxolunist/christian.sterzl.info/resources/content/projects/reservoirs.md

 time: 2009
 name: Reservoirs
 tags: python django mysql
 summary: A web application written for the Swiss Federal Office of Energy SFOE.
 It enables operators of reservoirs to self report statistical data about their reservoirs.
-Furthermore the application outputs reports of this data in different formats such as PDF or Excel.
+Furthermore, the application outputs reports of this data in different formats such as PDF or Excel.
 ---